Nets rally to beat Nuggets 125-119, snap 4-game skid

 Blake Griffin had 16 of his 20 points in a pivotal third quarter to help the Nets climb back into the game.

+“They’re a talented team,” said Jokic, who finished with 29 points, seven boards and six assists.

-Jokic had 29 points and Michael Porter Jr. added 28 points, including six 3-pointers, as the Nuggets had their seven-game home winning streak snapped.
+Michael Porter Jr. added 28 points, including six 3-pointers, as the Nuggets had their seven-game home winning streak snapped.
 It was their final regular-season game this season at Ball Arena, where the Nuggets finished 25-11.

-Facundo Campazzo had 19 points and little-used Markus Howard chipped in a career-best 13 points as the Nuggets went with unconventional lineups after playing the night before at Utah.
+Facundo Campazzo had 19 points and little-used Markus Howard chipped in a career-best 13 points with the Nuggets turning to unconventional lineups after playing the night before at Utah.

-Aaron Gordon was a late scratch with tightness in his right calf, joining a growing list of banged-up Nuggets.
+Aaron Gordon was a late scratch due to tightness in his right calf, joining a growing list of banged-up Nuggets.
 The injury report now includes Jamal Murray (ACL), Zeke Nnaji (sprained left ankle), Monte Morris (hamstring), Will Barton (hamstring) and PJ Dozier (right adductor strain).
-Paul Millsap also didn’t play as he wore a back brace on the bench.
+Paul Millsap also didn’t play just to give him a night off.

 In the second quarter, Nuggets coach Michael Malone turned to the little-used lineup of Vlatko Cancar, Bol Bol, Howard, Shaquille Harrison and JaVale McGee.